Natural scientific research in Canada: Space science

-Canada's unmanned programme included the first launching of the Canadian earth observation satellite RADARSAT-1 in 1995, and an improved version, RADARSAT-2, in 2007.
+Canada's uncrewed programme included the first launching of the Canadian earth observation satellite RADARSAT-1 in 1995, and an improved version, RADARSAT-2, in 2007.
 Placed in polar orbits, each of these satellites images almost all of the Earth's surface every 24 days using a powerful synthetic aperture radar, SAR.
 The images have both operational and scientific applications, and their data is of use in geology, hydrology, agriculture, cartography, forestry, climatology, urbanology, environmental studies, meteorology, oceanography and other fields.
-In 2009, the Canadian Space Agency announced a follow-up programme, RADARSAT Constellation, which will see the launching of three earth observation satellites in 2014, 2015 and 2016 respectively, working as a trio to provide complete coverage of Canada's land and ocean surfaces as well as 95% of the surface of the world every 24 hours.
+In 2009, the Canadian Space Agency announced a follow-up programme, RADARSAT Constellation, which will see the launching of three Earth observation satellites in 2014, 2015 and 2016 respectively, working as a trio to provide complete coverage of Canada's land and ocean surfaces as well as 95% of the surface of the world every 24 hours.

 The Canadian Space Agency launched the Microvariability and Oscillations of STars (MOST) astronomical and SCISAT-1, satellites in 2003.
-A year, later MOST observed that the star, Procyon, did not oscillate, a finding that has importance with respect to theories relating to the formation and aging of the sun and other stars.
+A year, later MOST observed that the star, Procyon, did not oscillate, a finding that has importance with respect to theories relating to the formation and aging of the Sun and other stars.

 Canadian instruments have also flown aboard a number of international satellites.
 Akebono, a Japanese satellite launched in 1989 to study the Earth's magnetosphere, was equipped with the Canadian suprathermal ion mass spectrometer.
 In 1996, the Canadian auroral ultra-violet imager, flew aboard the Russian satellite Interball-2.
 FUSE, an international ultraviolet space observatory launched in 1999, has aboard the Canadian-designed and built Fine Error Sensor camera system for tracking the telescope.
-Canada provided the $37 million "weather station" aboard the Phoenix Mars unmanned mission scheduled to land on that planet in 2008.
+Canada provided the $37 million "weather station" aboard the Phoenix Mars uncrewed mission scheduled to land on that planet in 2008.

 In 2008, the Agency plans to launch a hybrid satellite, Cassiope, which includes a scientific package equipped with the "enhanced polar outflow probe" that will study the ionosphere.
-The Agency has also coordinated Canada's contribution to the HIFI and SPIRE instruments aboard the Herschel Space Observatory and to the Low Frequency Instrument and the High Frequency Instrument aboard the Planck astronomical/cosmological satellite both of which will be launched in 2008.
-Finally, Canada is contributing the Fine Guidance Sensor and Tuneable Filter Imager for the James Web Space Telescope scheluled for launch in 2013.
+The Agency has also coordinated Canada's contribution to the HIFI and SPIRE instruments aboard the Herschel Space Observatory and to the Low Frequency Instrument and the High Frequency Instrument aboard the Planck astronomical/cosmological satellite both launched in 2008.
+Finally, Canada is contributing the Fine Guidance Sensor and Tuneable Filter Imager for the James Webb Space Telescope launched in 2022.